Iron Man (2008 film): Filming

 Production was based in the former Hughes Company soundstages in Playa Vista, Los Angeles, California.
 Howard Hughes was one of the inspirations for the comic book, and the filmmakers acknowledged the coincidence that they would film Iron Man creating the flying Mark III where the Hughes H-4 Hercules was built.
 Favreau rejected the East Coast setting of the comic books because many superhero films had already been set there.

 Filming began on March 12, 2007, with Matthew Libatique serving as director of photography.
 The first few weeks of filming were spent on Stark's captivity in Afghanistan.
 The cave where Stark is imprisoned was a 150 to 200 yd long set, which had movable forks in the caverns to allow greater freedom for the film's crew.
 Production designer J. Michael Riva saw footage of a Taliban fighter in Afghanistan, and saw the cold breath as he spoke: realizing remote caves are actually very cold, Riva placed an air conditioning system in the set.
 He also sought Downey's advice about makeshift objects in prison, such as a sock being used to make tea.
 Afterwards, Stark's capture was filmed at Lone Pine, and other exterior scenes in Afghanistan were filmed at Olancha Sand Dunes, where the crew endured two days of 40 to 60 mph winds.
-Filming at Edwards Air Force Base began in mid-April, and ended on May 2.
-In return for production assistance, the United States Department of Defense consulted on the film regarding certain scenes and dialogue depicting the military.
+During three days of filming at the Edwards Air Force Base in mid-April, around 150 servicemembers were cast as extras.
+Other production assistance by the United States Department of Defense included the provision of fabric for 100 uniforms, F-22 Raptors, two HH-60 helicopters and a parked C-17.
+In return, the Department of Defense consulted on the film regarding certain scenes and dialogue depicting the military.
 This included changing Stark from being opposed to arms deals, to instead becoming one who sells his technology to the U.S. military.
 Exterior shots of Stark's home were digitally added to footage of Point Dume in Malibu, while the interior was built at Playa Vista, where Favreau and Riva aimed to make Stark's home look less futuristic and more "grease monkey".
 Filming concluded on June 25, 2007, at Caesars Palace in Las Vegas, Nevada.
 Favreau, a newcomer to action films, remarked, "I'm shocked that I [was] on schedule.
 I thought that there were going to be many curveballs".
 He hired "people who are good at creating action", so "the human story [felt] like it belongs to the comic book genre".